Gradecak/git-safe/README.md

 The intended use of Git-sync is to make sure that all of your personal projects are always backed up in case of data loss.

-**Git-safe is especially usefull for ensuring that your dotfiles are always backed up.**
+**Git-sync is especially usefull for ensuring that your dotfiles are always backed up.**

 However, while Git-sync might seem convenient, it is best to not track any group projects or repos where commited code must be kept